 Often we use these words interchangeably.
-This can be quite dangerous, as they do not mean the same thing, and we may not be meaning the same thing when we use them.
-An in-depth look at the history of these terms and how they have been used is given in the book World Christian Trends.
-Here, I'm just going to briefly summarize how they are used today.
+This can introduce serious misunderstandings, as they do not mean the same thing, and we may not be meaning the same thing when we use them.

 “Unengaged” was created by Finishing the Task and is defined as a people group lacking a team with a church planting strategy.
 If a group of several million has a team of 2 or 3 that has “engaged it” with a church planting strategy, then it is “engaged” (but it may be “underserved” based on a ratio of 1 team per 50,000).
 The unengaged list is maintained by Finishing the Task and is a derivative of other lists.

 “Least-reached” is a generic term used to refer to the core of the remaining task.
 It does not have a specific definition, and is often used when no specific definition is desired.

 While these methods are fairly well defined, people unfortunately are often unfamiliar with the definitions–and sometimes, people who are familiar with them, disagree with them.
 Some will say “that groups is not really reached”–but this could either indicate a disagreement with the data (“they aren’t more than 5% Christian,” for example) or a disagreement with the methodology.
 So it’s important to have both an understanding of the terms and their meanings, and to be willing to ask questions about what a person means.